-- (1) Entities operating approved programs shall develop employer-employee agreements with written salary scales and issue them to employees. - (2) Base year salary expense will be inflated at an amount approved by the State Division of Budget for the purpose of establishing a level of reimbursable costs on which to base the per pupil tuition rate calculation. - (3) Payments for sick and vacation leave credits for a retiring employee transferred into a lump sum payment to the employee are reimbursable when reported and paid in the 2011-12 financial reports and when documented in employer-employee contract agreements. - (4) a.
+- (1) Entities operating approved programs shall develop employer-employee agreements with written salary scales and issue them to employees. - (2) Base year salary expense will be inflated at an amount approved by the State Division of Budget for the purpose of establishing a level of reimbursable costs on which to base the per pupil tuition rate calculation. - (3) Payments for sick and vacation leave credits for a retiring employee transferred into a lump sum payment to the employee are reimbursable when reported and paid in the 2012-13 financial reports and when documented in employer-employee contract agreements. - (4) a.
 Compensation (i.e., salaries plus fringe benefits) for an entity's staff whose function is that of Executive Director, Assistant Executive Director or Chief Financial Officer will be directly compared to the regional median compensation for comparable administration job titles of public school districts, as determined and published annually by the Department's Basic Educational Data Systems (BEDS).
 Reimbursement of employee compensation for these job titles shall not exceed the median compensation paid to comparable personnel in public schools for similar work and hours of employment in the region in which the entity is located.
 Compensation for an "Executive Director" providing services to an Article 81 and/or Article 89 funded program will be compared to the median "Superintendent-Independent" compensation for the region in which the entity is located and compensation for an Assistant Executive Director and Chief Financial Officer will be compared to the median compensation for "Assistant Superintendent." - b.
-For any individual who is employed in any job title or combination of job titles by the entity operating the approved programs, compensation up to 1.0 FTE for that individual in total, will be considered in the calculation of the portion of 1.0 FTE reimbursable in the tuition rates, subject to the limitations defined in (4) a. above.
+For non-direct care staff, owners or related parties who are employed in any job title or combination of job titles by the entity operating the approved programs, compensation up to 1.0 FTE for that individual in total will be considered in the calculation of the portion of 1.0 FTE reimbursable in the tuition rates subject to the limitations defined in (4) a. above.
 Allocation of non-direct care compensation among various direct care job titles is not allowable.
-Staff should be reported in the job code title for which they were hired and supported by salary agreements and job descriptions.
-For example, an individual who fills the position and holds the responsibility and authority of Executive Director should be reported 100% as Executive Director.
+Staff should be reported in the job code title supported by salary agreements and job descriptions.
+For example, an individual who fills the position and holds the responsibility and authority of Executive Director should be reported 100% as Executive Director. - c.

-- c.
 An entity that employs Co-Executive Directors shall have total reimbursement for all Co-Executive Directors combined limited to a level commensurate with a 1.0 FTE position.
 This level will be the maximum compensation level for the entire entity operating the approved programs. - d.
-For any individual who works in more than one entity (including organizations that have a less-than-arm's-length relationship with the approved program), the FTE in total across entities cannot exceed 1.0, the allocation of compensation must be supported by time and effort reports or equivalent documentation which meets the following standards: - They must reflect contemporaneous time records of the actual activity of each employee. - They must account for the total activity for which each employee is compensated. - They must be prepared at least monthly and coincide with one or more pay periods. - They must be signed and dated by the employee and employee's supervisor. - Budget estimates or other allocation methods determined before the services are performed are not adequate documentation for use in completing annual financial reports but may be used for interim accounting purposes.
+For non-direct care staff, owners or related parties who work in more than one entity (including organizations that have a less-than-arm's-length relationship with the approved program), the FTE in total across entities cannot exceed 1.0.
+The allocation of compensation must be supported by time and effort reports or equivalent documentation which meets the following standards: - They must reflect contemporaneous time records of the actual activity of each employee. - They must account for the total activity for which each employee is compensated.

+- They must be prepared at least monthly and coincide with one or more pay periods. - They must be signed and dated by the employee and employee's supervisor. - Budget estimates or other allocation methods determined before the services are performed are not adequate documentation for use in completing annual financial reports but may be used for interim accounting purposes.

-Compensation beyond 1.0 FTE for any individual in total will not be considered reimbursable in the calculation of tuition rates.
+Compensation beyond 1.0 FTE for non-direct care staff, owners or related parties will not be considered reimbursable in the calculation of tuition rates.